RWeick/FCD-0003.1S-Xplorer64/README.md

          (addr & 0x1f000);
 }

-Both scrambled and unscrambled firmware is available in this repository.
+Both scrambled and unscrambled firmwares are available in this repository.

 PCB Thickness: 1.2 mm